-Work on this bridge started in 1954, and was opened to the public by Princess Alexandra of Kent in 1961.
+Construction work on the bridge started in 1954.
+The bridge was opened to the public by Princess Alexandra of Kent in 1961.
 The bridge was designed by Mott, Hay and Anderson and built by Dorman Long.
 (The old Redpath Dorman Long factory in Hawleys Lane, Warrington is now the Warrington base for the Eddie Stobart road haulage company.)

 The original construction was a two lane road traffic bridge built to replace the Runcorn-Widnes Transporter Bridge mentioned earlier.
 In 1975 the bridge was widened to four lanes to cope with increased traffic demands.
 Until 1977 it was known as the Runcorn-Widnes Bridge, but was renamed the Silver Jubilee Bridge in honour of Queen Elizabeth II’s Silver Jubilee.
 In the past, this bridge was never known solely as ‘Runcorn Bridge’ except by those who were mis-informed.
 However, ‘Runcorn Bridge’, over time, has come into common usage, especially by residents on the Widnes side.

 The ‘Silver Jubilee Bridge’ is built from approximately 6,000 tonnes of steel, but in combination with all the other building materials, including the vehicle deck and the approach viaducts, its total weight approaches 10,000 tonnes.
 At the time of its construction it cost nearly £3 million to build.